openebs-archive/openebs-docs/docs/FAQ.md

 ## Why ‘OpenEBS_logical_size’ and ‘OpenEBS_actual_used’ are showing in different size?

-The ‘OpenEBS_logical_size’ and ‘OpenEBS_actual_used’ will start showing different sizes when there are replica node restarts and internal snapshots are created for syncing replicas.
+The ‘OpenEBS_logical_size’ and ‘OpenEBS_actual_used’ will start showing different sizes when there are replica node restarts and internal snapshots are created for synchronizing replicas.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->